ADACS-Australia/reasearch_project_management_training/_episodes/04-personal_template.md

 The key to personal project management is setting priorities, estimating and managing time, and reevaluating your project on a regular basis so that you can adjust your plan or work allocation to keep your projects on track (and to keep yourself sane).
 By managing your own time and effort effectively you'll be able to better plan for and respond to unexpected events, and to manage your own and other people's expectations.

-Practising good project management for your own self can help you find the tools that work well for your and to build good habits.
+Practising good project management for your own self can help you find the tools that work well for you and to build good habits.
 From here you can then take these lessons learned and apply them to all your collaborative projects, so that everyone can see increased productivity, more research outputs, clearer communication, and better understood expectations.

 {% include links.md %}